evidenceprime/multer-azure-blob-storage/README.md

 };
 ```

-`multer-azure-blob-storage` also allows you to add/customize `metadata` and `contentSettings` per request before uploading the file.
-This can be done by proving a `MASObjectResolver` function in the configuation object for the desired parameter.
+`multer-azure-blob-storage` also allows you to add/customize `metadata`  per request before uploading the file.
+This can be done by providing a `MASObjectResolver` function in the configuration object for the desired parameter.
 ``` javascript
 export type MetadataObj = { [k: string]: string };
 const resolveMetadata: MASObjectResolver = (req: any, file: Express.Multer.File): Promise<MetadataObj> => {